-The Unvarnished Truth about Victorinox Swiss Army Watches
+The Unvarnished Truth About Victorinox Swiss Army Watches

-The History of the Swiss Army Watch: How Victorinox Redefined Itself and Created a Beautiful Timepiece
+The History of the Swiss Army Watch

-The business that is responsible for creating the Swiss Army name brand, which is called Victorinox, has been around over a 100 years.
+The business that is responsible for creating the Swiss Army name brand, which is called Victorinox, has been around for over 100 years.
 By this point, it’s common knowledge that it makes a pretty badass Swiss Army knife that you can use for just about anything.
 But people don’t immediately think about watches when they hear "Swiss Army," and that’s a shame.
 This concise article will explain how the creator of Swiss Army knives even started manufacturing watches in the first place.
 I hope to also give you a hint of the quality that goes into them.

 Victorinox had been crafting its knives for well over a century when the decision-makers within the company decided to expand their product line beyond the classic tool.
 The key, they knew, was to maintain the expectation of great quality they had created.
 So the leaders in the company started imagining other possible choices.
 In 1989, Victorinox decided to start producing a line of Swiss Army watches.
 By this time, Swiss watchmakers had established their reputation with generations of success.
 In fact, Geneva was one of the first places where watchmaking became considered an art.
 When Calvinist rulers forbade goldsmiths from making jewelry in the 16th century, Swiss craftsmen turned to crafting watches, with great results.